 -

-Minimum value requirements: In the following categories, the value of each item in a Surprise Set must be above a certain threshold.
+Minimum value requirements: In only the following categories, the value of each item in a Surprise Set must be above a certain threshold.

 - Bags & Accessories: $150 for Bags, and $50 for Accessories.